rescrv/blue/macarunes/README.md

   public location and identifier required by a third-party caveat.
 - `DuplicateLoader` means `RequestBuilder` already has a loader registered for that static location.
-- `InvalidEncoding` means `Macaroon::from_bytes` could not decode exactly one macaroon from the provided bytes.
+- `InvalidEncoding` means `Macaroon::from_bytes` or
+  `PreparedRequest::from_bytes` could not decode exactly one value from the provided bytes.
 - `RandomGenerationFailed` means secure random secret generation failed.
 - `EncryptionFailed` means third-party secret encryption failed.
 - `CryptoOperationFailed` means a required cryptographic operation failed.
+- `InvalidBase64` means a Base64 envelope could not be decoded.
+- `InvalidHex` means a hex-encoded secret could not be decoded.
+- `InvalidSecretLength` means configured secret material was not exactly `SIGNATURE_BYTES` bytes.
+- `InvalidTime` means a `SystemTime` could not be represented as a macarunes timestamp.

 Assumptions
 -----------